teenagoyal627/examVault/README.md

-# 📚 Exam Vault
+# 📚 Notes & Paper Hub

-**Exam Vault** is a role-based web application designed to streamline the management and distribution of academic exam papers.
-It empowers **teachers** to review and approve student-submitted papers and allows **students** to easily access approved papers.
-This platform also includes real-time statistics, filters, file uploads, and access control to ensure a robust academic repository system.
+**Notes & Paper Hub** is a role-based web application designed to streamline the **management and distribution of academic exam papers and study notes**.
+It empowers **teachers** to upload, review, and approve student-submitted resources, and allows **students** to easily access approved **papers and notes**.
+The platform includes powerful features like real-time statistics, dynamic filters, secure file uploads, and role-based access control—making it a comprehensive academic repository system for educational institutions.

 ---